-In recent years, the MI industry has been in a state of transition.
-There are now seven MI companies serving the mortgage market.
-Given this dynamic, we expect that the pressure for industry participants to grow or maintain their market share will continue in the coming years.
-Our competitors' respective shares of the private MI market at September 30, 2015 ranged from single percentage points penetration to a high of approximately 24%.
+MI companies compete based on service, customer relationships, underwriting, and other factors including price.
+In the recent past, lenders have pressured MIs to offer discounted rates, primarily on single premium LPMI.
+Higher capital requirements imposed by the PMIERs have also had an effect on premium rates.
+We expect the MI market to remain highly competitive, with pressure for industry participants to grow or maintain their market share in the coming years.
+Our competitors' respective shares of the private MI market for the quarter ended September 30, 2016 ranged from single percentage points penetration to a high of approximately 19%.